 Arabian Nights the Sequel

-Upper levels of the Alcazar are still used by the royal family as their official Seville residence, making it the oldest royal palace still in use in Europe.
+Today, upper levels of the Alcazar are still used by the Spanish royal family.
+It’s their official Seville residence, and oldest royal palace still in use in Europe.

 Carriage Ride to Espana

-Another major highlight of our time in Seville was a horse-drawn carriage ride that deposited us at the Plaza de Espana.
+Another major highlight of our time in Seville, was a horse-drawn carriage ride that deposited us at the Plaza de Espana.
 Spain Square (in English) is a stunning plaza in Maria Luisa Park.
 It was built for the Ibero-American Exposition of 1929.

-Cordoba is also in Andalusia in Southern Spain.
-Originally a Roman settlement, it was then colonized by Muslim armies in the eighth century.
-Cordoba became the capital of the Islamic Emirate, and then of the Caliphate of Cordoba, including most of the Iberian Peninsula.
+Cordoba is also located in Andalusia.
+Originally a Roman settlement, it was later colonized by Muslim armies.
+Once the capital of the Islamic Emirate, and then of the Caliphate of Cordoba, it ruled over most of the Iberian Peninsula.

 Chasing Windmills by Train

-The Spanish high-speed AVE trains operate on the longest high-speed network in Europe.
-The extensive network allows for fast connections between cities in Spain.
+Spanish high-speed AVE trains operate on the longest high-speed network in Europe.
+An extensive network allows for fast connections between cities in Spain.
 It’s the way to travel!
-And the scenery along the way made me skip the idea of listening to a podcast or snoozing.
-Right through Don Quixote country, with fortresses/castles, mountains and olive groves for as far as the eye could see.
+And the scenery made me skip the idea of listening to a podcast or snoozing.
+We traveled right through Don Quixote country, with fortresses/castles, mountains and olive groves — for as far as the eye could see.

-Afterwards, we broke up into two groups to explore the Prada Museum with another fabulous, local guide.
-A highlights tour, we saw great works of art by Goya, El Greco, Rubens, Titian, and Velázquez.
+Afterwards, we broke up into two groups to explore the Prada Museum.
+We had another fabulous, local guide.
+On a highlights tour, we saw great works of art by Goya, El Greco, Rubens, Titian, and Velazquez.
 I could have spent the entire day following our guide around, listening to her stories, descriptions and great sense of humor.

 Much to See & Do in Madrid

-So, we climbed to the top of the cathedral for a birds eye view of the goings on, with spectacular views of the city beyond.
+So, we climbed to the top of the cathedral for a birds eye view of the goings on.
+From the roof, we also enjoyed spectacular vistas of Madrid.